[REVEALED] Filipino Foods That Start With S

 To prepare Suman sa Lihiya, glutinous rice is mixed with water and lihiya, giving it a yellowish tint.
 The mixture is then wrapped in banana leaves and steamed until fully cooked.
 The result is a chewy and flavorful rice cake that captivates the palate with its unique combination of ingredients.
 Suman sa Lihiya is a testament to the creativity and ingenuity of Filipino culinary traditions.

-See also [REVEALED] Japanese Foods That Start With Q
+See also Candy That Starts With J

 Shakoy